Kent County, Delaware: History

 In about 1670 the English began to settle in the valley of the St. Jones River, earlier known as Wolf Creek.
 On June 21, 1680, the Duke of York chartered St. Jones County, which was carved out of New Amstel/New Castle and Hoarkill/Sussex counties.
 St. Jones County was transferred to William Penn on August 24, 1682, and became part of Penn's newly chartered Delaware Colony.

 Penn ordered a court town to be laid out, and the courthouse was built in 1697.
 The town of Dover, named after the town of Dover in England's Kent, was finally laid out in 1717, in what was then known as the Lower Counties.
 It was designated as the capital of Delaware in 1777.
 In 1787 Delaware was first state to ratify the U.S. Constitution, and became "the First State."
 Through much of the late 18th century, the economy of Kent County was based on small grain farms.
-As a result, farmers did not need as many slaves as did owners of tobacco plantations.
+As a result, farmers did not need as many slaves as owners of tobacco plantations.
 Delaware had a high proportion of free blacks among its African-American population by the early 19th century.